 The recommended depth of soil exploration for different construction purposes are therefore given below;

-For foundations near the surface, the loaded area is considered as either:
+For foundations near the surface such as pad foundations, the loaded area is considered as either:

 (i) the area of an individual footing; or